YousefSGhanem/ethereum-smart-contract-security/README.md

 Below are simplified, public versions of my Bachelor’s thesis presentation.
 They are designed to **illustrate the content and methodology** in a neutral layout.
+> *Note: Some figures and code snippets in the English version remain in German from the original thesis for authenticity.*

 - 🇩🇪 [German Version (PDF)](./presentation/presentation_DE.pdf)
 - 🇬🇧 [English Version (PDF)](./presentation/presentationEN.pdf)